frontenddogma/web-development-glossary/manuscript/l.md

 : An archetypal model of web service stacks, named as an acronym (“LAMP”) of the names of its original four open source components: the Linux operating system, the Apache HTTP Server, the MySQL relational database management system (RDBMS), and the PHP programming language.
 The LAMP components are largely interchangeable and not limited to the original selection.
 As a solution stack, LAMP is suitable for building dynamic websites and applications. [†](#w-lamp)

 Liquid
 : A web design approach in which page elements have a variable as opposed to a fixed width.
-Liquid design is a predecessor for responsive design.
+Liquid design is a predecessor of responsive design.

 LIS
 : → Location information server